Thai PM suspended while court mulls if he defied term limits

 Several confrontations between the student-driven protest movement and authorities became violent.
 A legal crackdown on activists further embittered Prayuth’s critics.

-Small protests appealing again to Prayuth to step down and the Constitutional Court to force him to if he didn’t have been held daily since Sunday.
+Small protests appealing again to Prayuth to step down and the Constitutional Court to force him to if he didn’t have been held daily since Sunday, but drawn only small crowds.

-Even if he does, Prawit's rise to power would not resolve the standoff.
+Even if he does, replacing him with Prawit will not resolve the standoff.

 In addition to his close association with the military clique that seized power, Prawit, 77, was tainted by allegations he had illegally amassed a collection of luxury watches he couldn't possibly afford on a government salary, though a court accepted his explanation they were gifts and cleared him of wrongdoing.

-Whether Prawit would or could actually take the prime minister's post is not clear.
+Whether Prawit would or could take the prime minister’s post if the court rules against Prayuth is not clear.
 He has publicly acknowledged his health is not good and is better known as a behind-the-scenes political organizer.

-Also, according to some legal scholars, a replacement for Prayuth would have to come from the small pool of candidates that the country's political parties nominated for the job after the 2019 general election.
+Also, some legal scholars think Prayuth's replacement would have to come from the small pool of candidates that the country's political parties nominated for the job after the 2019 general election.
 That list did not include Prawit, though it appears possible he could be nominated in case of a deadlock.

 If he is not forced out of office, Prayuth must call a new election by March next year, though he has the option of calling one before that.